curvefi/curve-dao-contracts/doc/README.md

 number of blockchain reads which need to be performed by each user: that will be proportional to the number of weeks since the last change instead of the number of interactions other users did.

+## Fee burner

+Every pool allows the admin to collect fees using `withdraw_admin_fees`.
+Aragon should be able to collect those fees to the admin account and use them to buy and burn CRV on a free market once that free market exists.
+That should be possible to be done by anyone without a vote.

+## Gauges to rewards trading volume and governance votes

+Both votes and trades are discrete events, so they can use the same sort of gauge.
+The idea is that each event has a weight which exponentially decays over time.

+It should be possible to call a gauge contract every time a user votes in Aragon.